- Our team and roles

 The Community Paediatric Services are closely linked to hospital services.
 The services do not usually deal with one-off, short term illness but rather, offers long term support, co-ordination of services and management on a continuous basis to many children with “special needs”, such as a disability or long term illness.

 Much of child health work is of a statutory nature, carried out under the Children Act, the Education Act and Adoption Regulations.

-We will also have a registrar grade training doctor with our team who rotates every six months.
+We will also have a Senior Middle Grade training doctor (Registrar-grade, ST3 and above) with our team who rotates every six months.
 They will observe and conduct some clinics during their time with our team.